lSoleyl/retagger/README.md

 ## Limitations

-The tool currently only supports files with id3v2 tags.
+The tool currently only supports files with id3 tags of versions 2.3 and 2.4.
 Other versions aren't supported.
+The underlying library has currently no support for features like frame compression or frame encryption.